jakubvalenta/covid-chance/README.md

 - download fresh feeds, download all pages, and create the tweets every half an hour
 - post one random tweet every hour

-You still need to manually review the tweets created by the first cron job to make the second cron job post them:
+Remember that you still need to manually review the tweets created by the first cron job to make the second cron job post them:

 ``` shell
 $ make review-tweets